hoangvanphi2004/Traffic/README.md

 - Red light show the forbidden road and you cant pass through it
 - Avoid the holes and the cars across the crossroad
 - There are some nice presents across the journey!
 Just noice a bit and you will find something really interesting!
-## Install
-- First you need to install minGW on your computer
-- Copy all file in the folder Install to C:\Windows\System32
-- Double click on file Traffic.exe and play!
 ## Feature
 - Everytime we pass through the green light the level will increase (pass a crossroad)
 - After some level speed and number of every car will increase